sivolko/Webattacks/README.md

 HEAD :- Same as GET, but only transfer the satus the line and header section.

-POST :- Perform resource-spacific processing on the request payload PUT :-  Replace all current representations of the target resource with the request payload.
+POST :- Perform resource-spacific processing on the request payload

+PUT :-  Replace all current representations of the target resource with the request payload.

-DELETE:- Remove all current representations of the target resouces CONNECT:- Establish a tunnel to the server identified by the target resource OPTIONS:- Describe the communication options for the target resource.
+DELETE:- Remove all current representations of the target resouces

+CONNECT:- Establish a tunnel to the server identified by the target resource

+OPTIONS:- Describe the communication options for the target resource.

 TRACE:-  Perform a message loop-back test along the path.

+**Response Status code**

+1xx ----> Informational ----> The request was received,continuing process

+2xx  ----> Successful   ----> The request was successfully received,understood,and accepted

+3xx   -----> Redirection  -----> Further action needs to be taken in order to complete the request

+4xx   ----> Client Error   ----> The request contains bad syntax or cannot be fulfilled

+5xx   ----> Server Error   ----> The server Failed to fulfill an apparently valid request.

+A few common HTTP request :-

+200 :- ok

+301:- Moved Permanently

+302 :- Found

+304  :- Not Modified

+400 :- Bad Request

+401  :-  Unauthorised

+403   :- Forbidden

+404  : - Not Found

+500   :-  Internal Server Error

+502   :- Bad Gateway

+503  :-  Service Unavaiable

+# Network,Protocols and HTTP

+* HTTP uses top layers of OSI and TCP/IP Model
+* Normally HTTP uses TCP,but it can be transferred via UDP
+* Deafult HTTP TCP port is 80
+* HTTPS uses encryption to transfer the HTTP traffic.
+The S stands for secure.
+* HTTPS TCP port is 443.